Pragya-011/Doctor-Fee-Prediction/README.md

 ## <a href="#python-files"><img src="https://user-images.githubusercontent.com/74038190/212257472-08e52665-c503-4bd9-aa20-f5a4dae769b5.gif" width="45" height="45"></a> **Python Files**

 ### Data Extraction
 - The data extraction phase involved the use of Python libraries such as Selenium and BeautifulSoup to scrape valuable information from Practo, a healthcare website.
 This process enabled the collection of essential attributes including doctor specializations, years of experience, location, city, dp_score, consultation fees, and more, which formed the foundation of your analysis.
-This is achieved using the Jupyter Notebook [`Scrapping code`](#Python%20File/Scrapping%20code.ipynb`).
-The collected data is stored in `raw_practo.csv`.
+This is achieved using the Jupyter Notebook [`Scrapping code`](Python%20File/Scrapping%20code.ipynb).
+The collected data is stored in [`Raw practo`](Data/raw_practo.csv).

 ### Data Preprocessing
 - Once the data was gathered, the data preprocessing stage played a pivotal role in preparing it for analysis and machine learning.
 This encompassed tasks such as handling missing values, removing duplicates, and converting data types where necessary.
-In the preprocessing phase exploratory data analysis were also performed on cleaned data.
-The Jupyter Notebook [`Preprocessing EDA`](#Python%20File/Preprocessing_EDA.ipynb) includes the cleaning and visualization code.
-The cleaned data is saved in `clean_practo.csv`.
+In the preprocessing phase, exploratory data analysis was also performed on cleaned data.
+The Jupyter Notebook [`Preprocessing and EDA`](Python%20File/Preprocessing_EDA.ipynb) includes the cleaning and visualization code.
+The cleaned data is saved in [`Clean practo`](Data/clean_practo.csv).

 ### Machine Learning Modeling
-- In the model building phase of our project, we diligently prepared the data for training.
+- In the model-building phase of our project, we diligently prepared the data for training.
 This involved encoding categorical variables, such as doctor speciality and degree type, and applying feature scaling to ensure consistent feature scales.
 With the data ready, we split it into training and testing sets.
 Next, we delved into exploring various machine learning models to predict doctor's fees.
 Following extensive testing and evaluation, we identified the RandomForestRegressor as the top-performing model, boasting the highest accuracy among all alternatives.
 We conducted rigorous performance assessments using metrics like Mean Absolute Error (MAE) and Mean Squared Error (MSE).
 Ultimately, we chose the RandomForestRegressor as our model of choice and saved it using the Pickle library, marking the completion of our model-building process for future deployment.
-The machine learning model is built using Scikit-learn and is implemented in the Jupyter Notebook [`ML Models`](#Python%20File/ML_Models.ipynb).
+The machine learning model is built using Scikit-learn and is implemented in the Jupyter Notebook [`ML Models`](Python%20File/ML_Models.ipynb).

 <br>

 ## <h2 class="section-heading" id="web-application"><a href="your_link_here"><img src="https://i.pinimg.com/originals/45/a1/b5/45a1b55abd622e5a3b41992325f175bf.gif" width="50" height="50"></a> Web Application</h2>
 The project includes an interactive web application developed with Flask.
 The application allows users to input values for `speciality_of_doctor`, `degree_type`, `year_of_experience`, `Location`, `city`, `dp_score`, and `npv_` to obtain a predicted consultation fee for doctors.
-The machine learning model, stored as `model.pkl`, is integrated into the web application.
+The machine learning model, stored as [`Model`](Webpage/model.pkl), is integrated into the web application.

 ### Directory Structure for Web Application

-- `app.py`: Flask application handling user inputs and serving the web page.
+- [`Application`](Webpage/app.py): Flask application handling user inputs and serving the web page.
-- `model.pkl`: Trained machine learning model for predicting consultation fees.
+- [`Model`](Webpage/model.pkl): Trained machine learning model for predicting consultation fees.
-- `templates/`: Directory containing the HTML template for the interactive web application.
+- [`Webpage Templates`](Webpage/templates): Directory containing the HTML template for the interactive web application.
-  - `index.html`: HTML template allowing users to input attributes and get predicted fees.
+  - [`Webpage`](Webpage/templates/index.html): HTML template allowing users to input attributes and get predicted fees.
+  - [`Webpage`](Webpage/requirements.txt): Requirements of all necessary libraries.

        <img align="center" alt="Coding" lenght = "500" width="600" src="https://user-images.githubusercontent.com/118491345/266401208-eae93f76-f82f-4015-a2fb-222ff60fde77.png">